aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/cli-read-data.en.md

 ```bash
 aws dynamodb scan --table-name ProductCatalog
 ```
+Use the arrow keys to move up and down through the *Scan* response. **Type `:q` and hit enter to exit the viewer** once you're done reviewing the response.

 Data input and output in the CLI utilizes the DynamoDB JSON format, which is described in the [DynamoDB Low-Level API](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.LowLevelAPI.html) section of the Developer Guide.